Biden visits Chicago to promote vaccine mandate for businesses - NewsBreak

 Biden spoke in suburban Elk Grove Villiage at a construction site run by Clayco, one of the largest construction companies in the Midwest.
 He said there’s still work to be done to get more people vaccinated.

-“We know there is no other way to beat the pandemic than to get the vast majority of Americans vaccinated,” Biden said.
+“We know there is no other way to beat the pandemic than to get the vast majority of Americans vaccinated.”

 Biden’s trip to the Windy City was rescheduled from last week due to contentious negotiations on Capitol Hill over his stalled economic recovery plan.Pfizer asks for emergency approval of vaccine for kids 5 to 11